 Zig-zagged: It went away the episode after the next episode.

-Go Mad from the Revelation: More like Go Made from the rampant Stupidty but it still applies.
-Nash frequently is a few SAN points lower by the end of the episode from some of the stupid crap people do.
+Go Mad from the Revelation: More like Go Mad From The Rampant Stupidity, but it still applies.
+Nash frequently is a few SAN points lower by the end of the episode from all the stupid shit that people do.

 Mood-Swinger: Nash can go from fairly calm to hammer-swinging crazy in seconds.